A. Kimo Morris

 In 1995, I began a Masters program at Oregon State University.
 At the time, despite my experience in marine systems, I had gained an interest in parasite life histories.
 Since I had some experience with experimental biology, I felt that learning a bit about theory would make me a more well-rounded biologist.
 So, I aimed to delve right into parasite evolution.
 My reason for choosing OSU was that one of the few parasitology theoretician on the West coast happened to be there, and he happened to be in the Entomology Department.
 Some of my friends felt this was an odd decision - a marine biologists entering an entomology program - insects after all have very little to do with the ocean.
 But I set forth at full speed and tried my hand with insect parasites.

-Since 1997, I have been working in applied sciences.
-I got my start in the world of environmental consulting at MBC Applied Environmental Sciences where I worked on coastal marine biology issues.
-After nine wonderful years, I left MBC to join Weston Solutions, a much larger and more diverse consulting firm.
-At Weston, my responsibilities increased dramatically.
-I interacted more with clients and was able to conduct more cutting edge science - I guess you could say I was given a chance to stretch my science legs.
-I definitely learned a lot about the applied side of science while working as a consultant.
+Since 1997, I have worked in applied sciences.
+I got my start in the world of environmental consulting at a local small firm where I worked on coastal marine biology issues.
+After nine wonderful years, I left this firm and moved to a much larger international consulting firm where my responsibilities increased dramatically.
+I interacted more with clients and was able to work on important marine environmental issues of emerging concern.

 UCLA

-And at the same time that I was growing as a consultant, in Spring 2000 I started my doctoral studies at UCLA in the Department of Ecology & Evolutionary Biology.
-My research focused on studying patterns of zooplankton aggregations and developing novel ways to assess how much of their distribution is determined by behavior compared to physical factors.
-Since April 2000, I have collected data in Monterey Bay and Santa Monica Bay on zooplankton distributions along marine fronts.
+At the same time that I was growing as a consultant, in 2000 I started my doctoral studies at UCLA in the Department of Ecology & Evolutionary Biology.
+My research focused on patterns of zooplankton aggregations and developing novel ways to assess how much of their distribution is behaviorally versus physically determined.
+For my dissertation, I worked primarily in Monterey Bay and Santa Monica Bay on zooplankton distributions along marine fronts.
 For a glimps of my completed graduate work, check out this link!
+While working a full time job and being a father and husband, I slogged through my graduate work and filed my dissertation in 2006.
+It was a tough but incredibly rewarding road.